-Section 3: Selection of Officers

-Officer Positions shall be filled every year at the first official Board meeting following their election or selection in Board election years, and at the subsequent one (1) year anniversary mark of the Officers' election in Board non-election years.
+Section 3: Selection of Officers - The Officer positions shall be filled every year at the first official meeting in July, following their election in Board election years, and at the subsequent one (1) year anniversary mark, in July, of the Officers' election in Board non-election years.
+The Officer positions shall be filled every year at the first official meeting in July.
+Officers appointed by a vote of the Board can be removed from their Officer position the same way they were appointed at any time.

-Section 4: Officer Terms

-The Officers shall serve one (1) year terms and serve at the pleasure of the Board.
-They may stand for reelection annually.
+Section 4: Officer Terms - The Officer shall serve a one (1) year term and serve at the pleasure of the Board.
+They may stand for reelection every one (1) year.